-- Understanding which risks the firm is facing. - Maintaining a firm-wide framework through which risk return trade-offs associated with these risks can be assessed. - Maintaining risk tolerances, and supporting policies, for the management of the level of exposure to a particular risk. - Monitoring risk exposure and actively maintaining oversight over the firm's overall risk and solvency positions.
+- Understanding which risks the firm is facing; - Maintaining a firm-wide framework through which risk return trade-offs associated with these risks can be assessed; - Maintaining risk tolerances, and supporting policies, for the management of the level of exposure to a particular risk; and - Monitoring risk exposure and actively maintaining oversight over the firm's overall risk and solvency positions.

 A risk appetite is set for the business which articulates its risk objectives and attached limits for the key risks.
-This is articulated in the form of a risk appetite (the directional and core strategic view of risk) and the risk tolerance (setting out clear limits which are monitored for solvency, liquidity, continuity, business performance, sustainability and controlling effectively).
+This is articulated in the form of a risk appetite (the directional and core strategic view of risk) and the risk tolerance.
+Clear risk tolerance limits are set out and monitored for each of the following factors: solvency; liquidity; continuity; business performance; sustainability; and controlling effectively.
 Risk Tolerance places reliance on the ability to enter into wind-down safely.
 Risk appetite and tolerance are reviewed on an annual basis.

 The risk profile is regularly monitored via the presentation of regular risk management information to various risk forums and management governance which includes members of the Board.
 Risk management information is prepared at a functional level within the organisation and is presented internally on a quarterly basis.
 This is used to compare the current risk profile to the risk tolerance and business performance targets.
 The ERM Framework allows each risk to be measured and ranked via a probability and impact matrix.
 Suites of risk metrics and Management Information measure and monitor risks under both business-as-usual and stressed circumstances and carries out appropriate stress and scenario tests.
-Key risks are reported to the Aegon UK Group Board Risk and Capital Committee on a quarterly basis, with any issues that are specific to AIL made clear in the papers presented.
+Key risks are reported to the Aegon UK Group Board Risk and Capital Committee on a quarterly basis with any issues that are specific to Cofunds highlighted in the papers presented.